 If you are enrolled in a distance learning and/or online course and need to have your exams proctored, we invite you to use our services at the UMass Boston Testing Center.
 Proctoring arrangements must be made in advance.
-The testing center is open Monday-Thursday 9:00am-5:30pm, Friday 9:00am-5:00pm and alternating Saturdays 9:00am-2:00pm.
+The testing center is open Monday-Thursday 9:00am-5:30pm, Friday 9:00am-5:00pm and two Saturdays a month from 9:00am-2:00pm.
 The Testing Center is closed for state and federal holidays as well as holiday weekends.

 As a member of the National College Testing Association and a participant of the Consortium of College Testing Centers, we adhere to their professional guidelines for proctoring paper based and computer based exams.
 We are pleased to offer our professional proctoring services to the general public, such as other educational institutions and private corporations.